arjenhiemstra/ithowifi/software/NRG_itho_wifi/lib/mongoose/docs/README.md

 functions, like `mg_send()`, `mg_printf()` or a protocol-specific function like `mg_ws_send`.
 Output functions append data to the `send` buffer.
-When Mongoose successfully writes data to the socket, it discards data from struct `mg_connection::send` and sends an `MG_EV_SEND` event.
+When Mongoose successfully writes data to the socket, it discards data from struct `mg_connection::send` and sends an `MG_EV_WRITE` event.

 ## Event handler function

 Each connection has an event handler function associated with it, which must be implemented by the user.
 Event handler is the key element of Mongoose, since it defines the connection's behavior.
-See below for an example of an event handler funcion:
+See below for an example of an event handler function:

 ```c
 // Event handler function defines connection's behavior